Vadiom/WebDevResources/resource.md

 # Resource's for Web Devolopers

 ### Things I have learned and found along the way that helped.
+Open and visit links at your own risk.
+There is no promotional or

 # Introduction to the Internet